-Answer: No. This would be a clear abuse of your position in order to obtain a material advantage.
+Answer: no. This would be a clear abuse of your position to make a gain for yourself.
 You should report this to any of those referred to under 'Reporting a Breach' on page 5.

-6 Political Donations and Contributions
+6 | Political Donations and Contributions

 "Other than when explicitly approved by the Group Board, or for an individual in a private capacity, Wates does not participate in any party political activities, or make political donations or contributions."